acsenrafilho/backend-test/README.md

 - Go, C, C++, Python, Java or any other that you know
 - PostgreSQL
-- A message queue that you choose, but describe why you choose.
+- A message queue that you choose, but describe why you choose
+- Usage of TDD for the code development process

+In case of any doubts, please enter in contact with us using the emails cited above.